zeroc-ice/bzip2/msbuild/README.v141.md

 # BZIP2.V141

 This package contains the bzip2 debug and release DLLs, the corresponding import libraries and the bzip2 header file.
-It was built with Visual Studio 2017 RC1 (V141).
+It was built with Visual Studio 2017 (V141).

 ## Source Code

-The source code used to build this package is available at http://www.bzip.org/1.0.6/bzip2-1.0.6.tar.gz.
+The source code used to build this package is available at https://github.com/zeroc-ice/bzip2.

 ## Build Instructions

+git clone git@github.com:zeroc-ice/bzip2.git -b msvc cd bzip2
 MSBuild msbuild\bzip2.proj /t:NugetPack